 Anaerobic Respiration: It is a process which takes place in the absence of oxygen gas.
 In this process, the energy is obtained by the breakdown of glucose in the absence of oxygen.
 One of the best examples of anaerobic respiration is the process of fermentation in yeast.

-Aerobic respiration is a process in which the food glucose is converted into energy in the presence of oxygen.
+Aerobic respiration is a biological process in which food glucose is converted into energy in the presence of oxygen.
 The chemical equation of aerobic respiration is as given below-

 The 2900 kJ of energy is released during the process of breaking the glucose molecule and in turn, this energy is used to produce ATP – Adenosine Triphosphate molecules which are used by the system for various purposes.

 Aerobic respiration process takes place in all multicellular organisms including animals, plants and other living organisms.

 During the respiration process in plants, the oxygen gas enters the plant cells through the stomata, which is found in the epidermis of leaves and stem of a plant.
 With the help of the photosynthesis process, all green plants synthesize their food and thus releases energy.